Home / Home Loans / Fixed rate home loans ex…

 |

 The official cash rate has a major influence on home loan interest rates, as it essentially dictates how much it costs banks to borrow money.
-This means that it has a direct impact on home loan interest rates, as a cash rate change can quickly lead lenders to either increase or decrease the interest rates on their new home loans in line with how the cash rate has changed.
-During your fixed rate period, however, you will not be impacted by these changes.
+This means a cash rate change can quickly lead lenders to either increase or decrease the interest rates on their new home loans.

 Stephen has more than 30 years of experience in the financial services industry and holds a Certificate IV in Finance and Mortgage Broking.
 He’s also a member of both the Australian and New Zealand Institute of Insurance and Finance (ANZIIF) and the Mortgage and Finance Association of Australia (MFAA).